thiagobien/ACL/workshop/10_Unbreakable_Delivery_Pipeline/04_Introduce_a_Failure_into_Front-End/README.md

 # Introduce a Failure into Front-End

-In this lab lab you will introduce a Java Script error into front-end.
+In this lab you will introduce a Java Script error into the front-end.
 This version will be deployed as version `v2`.

 ## Step 1: Introduce a JavaScript error in the Front-end Service
 1. Make sure you are in the master branch of your front-end.